JYang1997/Papers/memcached_src_breakdown.md

 ```c
 void  slabs_init(const size_t limit, const double factor, const bool prealloc, const uint32_t *slab_sizes, void *mem_base_external, bool  reuse_mem);
 ```
+- The slab init is called in the initialization phase of memcached in main().
+- This function has two primary tasks
+	- If prealloc is set, memcached will preallocate the memory (this could be on external memory specified by the `mem_base_external` pointer) or memcached will start allocates slabs until the memory `limits`.
+These preallocated memory or slabs will be stored on the first slabclass, `slabclass[0]`, this slab class
 ## Memcached - items.c
 -----------------------------------------------------
 ```c